athtowfiq/NeuralNetwork/Perceptron/README.md

-Implementing the Perceptron algorithm for finding the weights of a Linear Discriminant function ising raw code on Google Collab
+Implementing the Perceptron algorithm for finding the weights of a Linear Discriminant function using raw code on Google Collab